-Effectively meeting the recruitment needs and diversity targets of businesses delivering major infrastructure and development projects in the region, including projects fast-tracked by governments as part of economic recovery measures and the transition to the Net Zero economy.
+Effectively meeting the recruitment needs and diversity targets of businesses delivering major infrastructure and development projects in the region, including projects fast-tracked by governments as part of economic recovery measures and the transition to the net zero economy.

-- We are supporting organisations and government agencies leading current and pending infrastructure and development projects to assist with recruitment needs, required skills and timelines. - We are facilitating engagement and connection between stakeholders, including but not limited to RTOs and government partnerships to: - target pre-employment training and work placements to support sustainable employment - provide linkages between industry representatives, training providers, Employment Service Providers, business owners and Training Services NSW to ensure skills are aligned to new industries, development, and infrastructure projects in the Net Zero economy - promote apprenticeships and traineeships as a key employment strategy to grow a skilled workforce - collaborate with Employment Service Providers to develop work ready skills for the long term unemployed - identify and leverage government initiatives to support business growth - promote initiatives to support individuals to relocate, where appropriate for individuals, to take up employment opportunities.
+- Supporting organisations and government agencies leading current and pending infrastructure and development projects to assist with recruitment needs, required skills and timelines. - Facilitating engagement and connection between stakeholders, including but not limited to RTOs and government partnerships to: - target pre-employment training and work placements to support sustainable employment - provide linkages between industry representatives, training providers, providers, business owners and Training Services NSW to ensure skills are aligned to new industries, development and infrastructure projects in the net zero economy - promote apprenticeships and traineeships as a key employment strategy to grow a skilled workforce - collaborate with providers to develop work ready skills for the long term unemployed - identify and leverage government initiatives to support business growth - promote initiatives to support people to relocate and where appropriate, for people to take up employment opportunities.

-Priority 3 - Indigenous Australians in employment services
+Priority 3 - First Nations people in employment services

-Facilitating pathways for Indigenous Australians in employment services to build required skills and move into available employment opportunities.
+Facilitating pathways for First Nations people in employment services to build required skills and move into available employment opportunities.

-- We are collaborating with the Indigenous community to support sustainable employment strategies, including connection to mob and country. - Facilitating and supporting promotional campaigns targeting local businesses to highlight the benefits of workforce diversity and the range of available resources to support the recruitment and retention of Indigenous Australians seeking employment. - Collaborating with RTOs, Employment Service Providers, Indigenous stakeholders and government partnerships to develop targeted, culturally safe preemployment training and work placements to support sustainable employment and promote apprenticeships and traineeships as a key employment strategy to grow a skilled workforce.
+- Collaborating with First Nations communities to support sustainable employment strategies, including connection to mob and country. - Collaborating with RTOs, community organisations and Skills for Education and Employment (SEE) Program providers to develop and deliver culturally safe foundation skills training, including digital skills training, across the region. - Facilitating and supporting promotional campaigns targeting local businesses to highlight the benefits of workforce diversity and the range of available resources to support the recruitment and retention of First Nations people seeking employment. - Collaborating with RTOs, providers, First Nations stakeholders and government partnerships to develop targeted, culturally safe pre-employment training and work placements to support sustainable employment and promote apprenticeships and traineeships as a key employment strategy to grow a skilled workforce.